sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 .. include:: samples/create_scaling_webhook.rst

-Then we'll inspect the autoscaling Webhook details:
+Then you can inspect the autoscaling Webhook details:

 .. include:: samples/get_scaling_webhook_details.rst

-We could also list all available autoscaling Webhooks in a particular region:
+You could also list all available autoscaling Webhooks in a particular region:

 .. include:: samples/list_scaling_webhooks.rst

-Now we can alter details about the webhook:
+Now you can alter details about the webhook:

 .. include:: samples/update_scaling_webhook.rst

-Finally, delete the webhook if we don't need it:
+Finally, delete the webhook if you don't need it:

 .. include:: samples/delete_scaling_webhook.rst